DAT300-Group5/dataset_analytics/benchmark/refactor/README.md

 - Single-engine mode: use `--sql`
 - Comparison mode (`--engine both`): use `--sqlite-sql` and `--duckdb-sql`
-- System `sqlite3` may not support `.timer on`.
+- System `sqlite3` may not support `.scanstatus on` CLI dot command.
 Use custom-compiled version if needed.

 ## Complete Example